Engybear/KiwiBot/README.md

 Refer to scripts for supportive visuals that can be run on a computer which are written in `Python`

-Refer to CAD_Files for CAD design and 3D printing files
+Refer to CAD_Files for CAD design and 3D printing files created in `Fusion360`

 ## Challenges Faced
 The greatest challenge of this project was getting accurate tilt controls that felt good and intuitive.
 Of the ~25 people that used the design, it’s clear that for some it comes very easily,